tol8901/clock-widget/README.md

 # Clock (widget)
-This small widget is the learning project.
+It is a small widget, which is the learning project.
-Where we can see a switching between current date and current time (in full and short format), and changing background random color.
-Changes are triggered by click or after 5 seconds standby.
+Where we can see switching between the current date and current time (in full and short format), and changing background by random color.
+A change of the display-mode is triggered by a click on the page, or after 5 seconds standby.

 Screenshots you can see below: